 It takes a village: The support needs of non-familial kinship carers

-The University of Melbourne is conducting research into kinship care arrangements with adults known to a child through family or community connections, a component of kinship care.
+The University of Melbourne has been conducting research into kinship care arrangements with adults known to a child through family or community connections, a component of kinship care.
 These carers are sometimes known as ‘kith carers’, or ‘family friends’.
 There is very limited international research to date about such carers.
 Anecdotal reports suggest that non-familial kinship carers in Victoria are a diverse and poorly understood group who may have different characteristics to familial kinship carers.

 - R E Ross Trust